-- 1. ANATOMY.
+- ANATOMY.
 Lectures and recitations four hours each week throughout the term, and two hours daily in the dissecting room after January 1st. - 2.
-CHEMISTRY, Lectures and recitations three hours each week and two hours in the laboratory each week throughout the term. - 3.
+Chemistry and Physics.
+Lectures and recitations three hours each week and four hours in the laboratory each week throughout the term. - 3.
 MATERIA MEDICA.
 One lecture or recitation each week throughout the term. - 4.
-PHYSIOLOGY.
+Physiology.
 Lectures and recitations three hours each week throughout the term. - 5.
-HYGIENE.
-Lecture one hour each week throughout the term. - 6.
-HISTOLOGY.
-Lecture or recitation one hour each week and two hours each week in the laboratory.
+BIOLOGY AND EMBRYOLOGY.
+Laboratory work two hours a week throughout the term. - 6.
+Histology.
+Lecture or recitation one hour each week and four hours each week in the laboratory.